Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder: Renormalization group analysis

-Dependence of $\alpha$ on the running length scale $\ell$ is shown in Fig.~\ref{Fig:VRGClean}(a).
+Dependence of $\alpha$ on the running parameter $\ell$ is shown in figure~\ref{Fig:VRGClean}(a).
 We can easily find that $\alpha$ approaches to zero quickly in the lowest energy limit, which represents that the Coulomb interaction is irrelevant.
-According to Figs.~\ref{Fig:VRGClean}(b) and (c), $v$ and $A$ flow from the bare value $v_{0}$ and $A_{0}$ to two new constants, and only acquire quantitative increments.
+According to figures~\ref{Fig:VRGClean}(b) and \ref{Fig:VRGClean}(c), $v$ and $A$ flow from the bare values $v_{0}$ and $A_{0}$ to two new constants, and only acquire quantitative increments.
 Thus, the behaviors of the observable quantities including DOS, specific heat \emph{etc.} do not change qualitatively, but only receive quantitative corrections.
-This is a standard characteristic of Fermi Liquid.
-The flow diagram on the $\alpha$-$\beta$ plane is presented in Fig.~\ref{Fig:VRGClean}(d).
-It is obvious that $(\alpha,\beta)$ flows to the stable fixed points $(\alpha^{*},\beta^{*})=(0,\frac{1}{2})$.
-The parameter $\gamma$ satisfying $\gamma=8\alpha^{2}/70\beta$ approaches to zero quickly in the lowest energy limit.
-The finite fixed value $\beta^{*}=\frac{1}{2}$ is corresponding to anisotropic screening effect.
+This is a standard characteristic of Fermi liquid.
+The flow diagram on the $\alpha$-$\beta$ plane is presented in figure~\ref{Fig:VRGClean}(d).
+It is obvious that $(\alpha,\beta)$ flows to a stable fixed point $(\alpha^{*},\beta^{*})=(0,\frac{1}{2})$.
+The parameter $\gamma$ satisfying $\gamma=\frac{8\alpha^{2}}{70\pi^{2}\beta}$ approaches to zero quickly in the lowest energy limit.
+In the low-energy regime, the asymptotical form of the parameter $\alpha$ is given by

+The finite fixed value $\beta^{*}=\frac{1}{2}$ corresponds to anisotropic screening effect.
 Concretely, including the correction of the polarization $\Pi(q_{\bot},q_{z})$, the dressed long-range Coulomb interaction can be written as